Philomena892/AndreevMoek/examples for others/README.md

 In general node_greedy.py performs significantly better than node.py, but isn't always optimal.

-## easy_unsat.lp

-A very easy problem with two robots who block each others paths.
-Its purpose is to measure how well a program finds out that it is unsatisfiable.

 ## ex8.lp

 A field of size 7x7 and a robot-density of 40%. node.py could solve it in about 30s on our computer, which is relativaly fast for a problem of this scale.